whereiskurt/tiogo/README.md

 Tenable offers a variety of for Tenable.io APIs including Web Scanning and Containers.
 Those APIs may be implmented in the future as `ws` or `container` commands.
 Today only `vm` exists and is the default and can be ommitted.

-I've precompiled versions in the 'releases/vX.Y.Z' folder for Windows, Linux and OSX.
+There are precompiled versions in the ['releases/vX.Y.Z'](https://github.com/whereiskurt/tiogo/tree/master/release/v0.3.2020) folder for Windows, Linux and OSX.
 It's the same outputs from the `Dockerfile` using `GOOS=windows/linux/dawin` with `GOARCH=amd64`.

 This tool is written and maintained by @whereiskurt and **is not officially supported or endorsed by Tenable in anyway.**